 The main topics of focus in top programs include medical terminology, regulations and ethics, procedural coding, diagnostic coding, and more.

-The majority of academic programs can be completed within 10 to 48 weeks.
+Most academic programs can be completed in 10 to 48 weeks.

 Apprenticeship Program